- 2023 Update

 In order to increase the build adhesion between the layers and the build plate, users can also look to new types of build surfaces and plates.
 A PEI (Polyetherimide) sheet offers extra bed adhesion or a perforated build plate is also available which also improves adhesion.

 Slicer software has bed adhesion tools like Brim and Raft (Explained in the first problem of this article).
-Users can make use of these tools.
+Users can make use of these tools to reduce and eliminate the warping issues.